rooklift/nibbler/README.md

 We try to be considerate and not use too much CPU for mundane tasks like drawing the PVs, arrows, highlights, *et cetera*; however if you want a snappier-feeling GUI, reduce the `config.json` option `update_delay` (default 170) to something low like 25 (this is the number of milliseconds between redraws).

 Leela running out of RAM can be a problem if searches go on too long.
 You might like to use the UCI option `RamLimitMb` (see *advanced engine options*, above).

+Note that other UCI engines might run, but the results will be poor because we use `MultiPV`, which cripples traditional A/B engines.

 # Thanks